 MLC College of Business Technology & Healthcare will review its Sexual Harassment and Sexual Violence Policy three (3) years after it is first implemented and amend it where appropriate.
 This date is January 2021.

-MLC College of Business Technology & Healthcare shall collect and be prepared to provide upon request by the Superintendent of Private Career Colleges such data and information as required according to Subsections 32.
-3 (8), (9) and (10) of Schedule 5 of the Private Career Colleges Act, 2005 as amended.
+MLC College of Business Technology & Healthcare shall collect and be prepared to provide upon request by the Superintendent of Career Colleges such data and information as required according to Subsections 32.
+3 (8), (9) and (10) of Schedule 5 of the Ontario Career Colleges Act, 2005 as amended.